disco-lang/disco/notes/containers-spec.md

 To do
 -----

-- Add type inference for crash (& other prims??)
-- Add primitives 'map', 'reduce', and 'mapReduce' for containers.
+- Add primitives 'reduce' and 'mapReduce' for containers.
-- Bug:
-    :type map list [{1}]  -->  List a
 - Bug: examples/expensive-list appears to no longer be memoized?
 - Bug: :type set shows you List a -> Set a  whereas  :type \x. set x shows you List N -> Set N??
 See also below re: special cases for :type.